 Another time, while working on the basic vinaigrette, I added some cubed roasted red beets (think of the crostini) along with crumbled goat cheese.

-And right after I had made this recipe, I went to a restaurant in Southern California and they had, right on their menu, an Arugula, Kumquat salad.
-While their kumquats were not roasted, but raw, and they used walnuts rather then pecan...it was good.
+And right after I had made this recipe, I went to a restaurant in Southern California and they had, right on their menu, Arugula, Kumquat salad.
+While their kumquats were not roasted, but raw, and they used walnuts rather than pecan...it was good.

 Just not as good as mine.

 So if you are ever walking down the aisle of the grocery, at the farmer's market, or happen to have a kumquat tree, and always wondered, "what can I do with those", I do hope you will try this, really simple, and tasty salad.